 - They provide useful guidance to registrants which can help them in making decisions about their practice. - The standards apply to prospective registrants.
-When someone applies to become registered with us, or when they apply to renew their registration, they are required to inform us if they have received any criminal convictions or cautions.
-This information is considered by registration panels that refer to the standards when they decide whether we are able to register someone or renew their registration. - The standards are also used by panels that consider complaints as part of our fitness to practise process.
-Panels refer to the standards when deciding whether we need to take any action to protect members of the public.
+When someone applies to become registered with us, or when they apply to renew their registration, they are required to inform us if they have received any convictions or cautions.
+This information is considered by registration panels which use the standards when they decide whether we are able to register someone or renew their registration. - The standards are also used by panels which consider complaints as part of our fitness to practise process.
+Panels refer to the standards in deciding whether we need to take any action to protect members of the public.

-You can download a copy of the existing standards document by visiting our website at: www.hpc-uk.org/publications/standards
+You can download a copy of the existing standards by visiting our website: www.hpcuk.org/publications/standards.